raspiblitz/raspiblitz/WORKSHOP.md

 * [Prepare SD cards with latest RaspiBlitz image](WORKSHOP.md#prepare-sd-cards-with-latest-raspiblitz-image)
 * [Setup Workshop Environment](WORKSHOP.md#setup-workshop-environment)

-Variation: If you dont have a big bugdet to prefinance the part shoppings or people have already hardware they want to bring to can just buy the HDDs and SD cards and prepare them to run this scenario.
+Variation: If you don't have a big budget to prefinance the parts or people already have hardware they want to bring to can just buy the HDDs and SD cards and prepare them to run this scenario.

 ## C) Bring your own Hardware

 Estimated Duration: 4-6 hours

-This scenario is just adviced for small groups or you need to bring multiple blockchain copy stations - see details on "Prepare HDDs with Blockchain Data".
-Otherwise it needs the least prepartion time and prefinance and can be announced about participants 5 days before, so that they have time to order all the parts online.
+This scenario is just advised for small groups or you need to bring multiple blockchain copy stations - see details on "Prepare HDDs with Blockchain Data".
+Otherwise it needs the least preparation time and prefinance and can be announced about participants 5 days before, so that they have time to order all the parts online.

 * [Instruct Participants to bring Hardware](WORKSHOP.md#instruct-participants-to-bring-hardware)
 * [Prepare Blockchain Copy Station](WORKSHOP.md#prepare-blockchain-copy-station)
 * [Setup Workshop Environment](WORKSHOP.md#setup-workshop-environment)

-Make sure that as early as the participants arrive at the workhop location to check their hardware list and even before official starting time take their HDDs and start the blockchain copy process.
+Make sure that as early as the participants arrive at the workshop location to check their hardware list and even before official starting time take their HDDs and start the blockchain copy process.

 # Checklist for running a Workshop